 - AI predicts the three-dimensional shape of proteins

-(The famous example is AlphaFold, which won the 2024 Nobel Prize in Chemistry!) - AI designs large numbers of molecules likely to bind to a target
+(The famous example is AlphaFold, which won the 2024 Nobel Prize in Chemistry!) - AI designs a large number of molecules likely to bind to a target

-- Whether those candidates "actually bind" is evaluated computationally (in silico) before synthesis
+- Whether those candidates will "actually bind" is evaluated computationally (in silico) before they're synthesized

-In other words, "design → evaluation → narrowing down" is run entirely inside a computer before going to the lab, and only the most promising candidates are actually made and tested.
-This is AI drug discovery.
+In other words, "design → evaluate → narrow down" is all done on a computer first, and only the most promising candidates are actually synthesized and tested.
+This is AI-driven drug discovery.

 Before

-- Computing environment … Build the infrastructure to run models and operate them with machine learning expertise
+- Computing environment … Build the infrastructure to run models and manage them with machine learning expertise

-- Model selection expertise … Choose the right models from the many available and combine them
+- Model selection expertise … Choose the right models from a large number of options and combine them appropriately

-- A place to experiment … Actually make and test designed candidates in a physical lab (wet lab)
+- A place to experiment … Actually synthesize and test the designed candidates in a real laboratory (wet lab)

 After

-Amazon Bio Discovery bundles all of these scattered, high-barrier elements together.
+Amazon Bio Discovery bundles all of these fragmented, high-barrier elements together.

 - Computing environment → Already provided

-Infrastructure and 40+ models are available from the start, with no need to build your own. - Model selection expertise → Supported by AI agents
+Infrastructure and more than 40 types of models are available from the start, with no need to build your own. - Model selection expertise → Supported by AI agents

-It suggests which models are appropriate, where to target binding, based on industry best practices. - A place to experiment → Can be outsourced
+The agent suggests which models to use, where to target binding, and makes recommendations based on industry best practices. - A place to experiment → Can be outsourced

-Even without your own lab, you can place orders directly from the screen through a network of partner research institutions (CRO network).
-Pricing and turnaround times are visible too.
+Even without your own lab, you can place orders directly from the screen to affiliated research institutions (a CRO network).
+You can also check pricing and turnaround times.

 As a result,

-What personally excited me the most was: AI drug discovery, which previously required having a dedicated wet lab, a computational infrastructure, and specialized personnel all in place, might now be accessible to much smaller teams.
+Something that previously required having your own wet lab, computing infrastructure, and specialized personnel all in place—AI-driven drug discovery—might now be accessible to much smaller teams.

-For example, a drug discovery startup — even without massive research facilities — could potentially enter this loop and pursue drug discovery with just ideas and expertise!
+For example, a drug discovery startup, even without massive research facilities, could join this loop and do drug discovery with just ideas and domain expertise!
 That's the kind of service I felt this was.

 In fact, this approach has already been published as a paper.

-The paper describes how nanobodies (small antibodies) designed from scratch using this workflow against a novel cancer target were confirmed to actually bind in real experiments.
+The paper describes how nanobodies (small antibodies) designed from scratch using this workflow against a certain cancer target were confirmed to actually bind in real experiments.

-In other words, it has been properly demonstrated that this actually works.
-That was personally the most convincing point for me.
+In other words, it has been properly demonstrated to actually work.
+That was personally the point that gave me the most confidence.

-And according to AWS officially, the speed of such development has improved dramatically — a process that previously took up to a year with conventional design methods was completed in just a few weeks.
+And according to AWS officially, the speed of such development has increased dramatically—a process that previously could take up to a year with traditional design methods was completed in just a few weeks.

 Thoughts

-I never really had a biotech image of AWS, but I was surprised to find that such an impressive service — one that has already been published in papers — had already been released.
-It would be exciting to see research accelerate even further with this.
+I never really associated AWS with anything biology-related, so I was surprised to find that such an impressive service—one that's already made it into actual papers—had been released.
+It would be exciting to see research accelerate even further using this.

-This was something I wouldn't have known about without attending AWS Summit, so I'm glad I went.
+This is something I wouldn't have known about without attending AWS Summit, so I'm glad I went.

-Apparently there's a trial available now, so I'd like to take my time and try it out sometime!
+Apparently there's a trial available now, so I'd like to take a closer look at it sometime!

-Thank you so much for reading to the end!
+Thank you so much for reading all the way to the end!